Dayananda Saraswati: Teachings of Dayananda

-He said the books called Brahamanas such as Aitareya Brahmana, Shatapatha Brahmana, Sāma Brahamana, Gopatha Brahmana, etc. which are authored by the seers to explain the meaning of the Vedas are also valid but again only to that extent as they agree with four Vedas because these texts are prone to interpolations by others.
+He said the books called Brahamanas, such as Aitareya Brahmana, Shatapatha Brahmana, Sāma Brahmana, Gopatha Brahmana, etc., which are authored by the seers to explain the meaning of the Vedas, are also valid, but again only to that extent as they agree with the four Vedas, because these texts are prone to interpolations by others.
 He said it is these books which are called by the names "Itihasa, Purana, Narashamsa, Kalpa, Gatha" since they contain information about the life of seers and incidents, they inform about the creation of the World, etc...

-He stated that the eighteen Puranas and the eighteen Upapuranas, are not the authentic Puranas and these are not authored by sage Vyasa, and they violate the teachings of the Vedas and therefore should not be accepted.
-The eighteen Puranas and Upapuranas are filled with contradictions, idol worship, incarnations and personification of God, temples, rituals, and practices that are against the Vedas.
-In his book Satyarth Prakash, he says whatever 'good' is present in these eighteen Puranas and Upapuranas, are already present in the Vedas and since they contain too many false pieces of information that can mislead people, they should be rejected.
+He stated that the eighteen Puranas and the eighteen Upapuranas are not the authentic Puranas and are not authored by sage Vyasa, and they violate the teachings of the Vedas and therefore should not be accepted.
+The eighteen Puranas and Upapuranas are filled with contradictions, idol worship, incarnations, and personification of God, temples, rituals, and practices that are against the Vedas.
+In his book Satyarth Prakash, he says whatever 'good' is present in these eighteen Puranas and Upapuranas is already present in the Vedas, and since they contain too many false pieces of information that can mislead people, they should be rejected.

-He points that the sage Vyasa was called so not because he divided the Vedas but the name indicates the "diameter or breadth" which means sage Vyasa had studied the Vedas in great depth.
+He points out that the sage Vyasa was called so not because he divided the Vedas, but the name indicates the "diameter or breadth," which means sage Vyasa had studied the Vedas in great depth.

 He lists out various texts that should not be treated as honest texts to develop one's understanding of the World and the Lord.
-He rejected all of the Tantric texts including Pancharatra.
+He rejected all of the Tantric texts, including Pancharatra.
 He said that these texts are not valid as they teach different customs, rituals, and practices which are against the Vedas.

-Dayanand based his teachings on the Vedas which can be summarised as follows:
+Dayanand based his teachings on the Vedas, which can be summarised as follows: